Terradue/doc-tep-geohazards/source/tutorials/setap.rst

    :width: 750px
    :align: center

-* The Job can take long time to execute depending on the request ad on the platform load (typically form 2 to 20 hours).
+* The Job can take long time to execute depending on the request and on the platform load (typically form 2 to 20 hours).
   When the processing is complete the status is set as "Successful Job"